OpenTermsArchive/engine/scripts/rewrite/README.md

 ### Running

-__Note: You should execute commands from this directory to ensure config is properly loaded.__
+**Note: You should execute commands from the `scripts/rewrite` directory to ensure config is properly loaded.**

 Run every command by setting `NODE_ENV` to `rewrite-snapshots`.